Top 5 Types of Ratio Analysis

 Gross Profit Ratio

-It represents the operating profit of the company after adjusting the cost of the goods that are been sold.
-Higher the gross profit ratio, lower the cost of goods sold, and greater satisfaction for the management.
+It represents the operating profit of the company after adjusting the cost of the goods that are sold.
+The higher the gross profit ratio, the lower the cost of goods sold, and the greater satisfaction for the management.

 Net Profit Ratio

-It represents the overall profitability of the company after deducting all the cash & no cash expenses.
-Higher the net profit ratio, the higher the net worth, and stronger the balance sheet.
+It represents the overall profitability of the company after deducting all the cash & no cash expenses: the higher the net profit ratio, the higher the net worth, and the stronger the balance sheet.

 Operating Profit Ratio